basementuniverse/automaton-game/README.md

 3. Power - each tile has a colour to signify its power level (float r/g/b)

-Products are mined from resources.
+Products are extracted from resources.
 They travel through pipes, and can be stored in storage.
 Pass products through chains of factories and refiners to merge/filter their colour and increase their level.

 Products can be fed into power stations and consumers.